 In a previous life, this Chinatown shophouse was owned by the Teck Soon Trading Company.
 Now, it is a much more interesting place in Terengganu as it is a history museum focused on Chinese Peranakan culture in this city.
 Painted beautifully in three shades of blue, even if you don’t want to enter, it’s worth checking out the outside.

 Shop At The Central Market

-On the edge of Chinatown is the Central Market.
+Another one of the things to do Kuala Terengganu offers is the Central Market.
 This is the place to go for a lively atmosphere, to sample local food and buy fruit.
 There’s also a wide range of batik and locally weaved fabric here.
 Many stalls are shut on Fridays.